BlurayDisc/SAXB/README.md

 ## Quick Start Guide

 SAXB has the same API as the JAXB for it's marshaling and unmarshaling prcoess.
-It allows you to define SAXBContext by using classes, classes or packagenames.
+It allows you to define SAXBContext by using class names, classes or packagenames.
 SAXB does not require a jaxb.index file but instead it's been implemented to be able to reflect all the classes under a specific, user-defined package.

 **Unmarshalling**